 Lenders consider your gross monthly income when evaluating how much of a VA mortgage you can afford.
 In other words, they’re looking at your major monthly debts in relation to your pre-tax income.
 But what happens when you receive non-taxable income?
 How is your effective income calculated for a VA loan?

 The VA allows lenders to “gross up” a borrower’s income, effectively adjusting non-taxable income upward.
 This pre-tax, or gross, figure can be used to qualify Veterans who receive tax-exempt income for a higher loan amount.

 Guidelines and policies for how to gross up non-taxable income may vary by lender.

-Lenders can gross up your income when calculating your debt-to-income ratio.
+Lenders can gross up your income when calculating your debt-to-income ratio (DTI).
 This key metric looks at the relationship between your gross monthly income and your major monthly debts.
-Lenders will often have an in-house cap for DTI ratio, so grossing up non-taxable income can prove a big benefit for prospective buyers.
+VA lenders typically want your DTI to be at or below 41%, so grossing up non-taxable income can prove a big benefit for prospective buyers.

 At Veterans United, we can gross up non-taxable income by 25 percent.

 Let’s say the only income you receive is tax-exempt.
 If your monthly non-taxable income is $2,000 and your major monthly debts are $900, that’s a 45 percent DTI ratio (900/2,000).

 Grossing up the income by 25 percent hikes the monthly income figure to $2,500.
 In turn, that lowers your DTI ratio to 36 percent -- which is a big deal in this example, because buyers whose DTI ratio exceeds 41 percent have to meet a higher benchmark for residual income.